jbagwell27/fdd-docs/create-tab.md

 order: a
 title: Create a Custom Tab
 ---
-Creating or configuring a custom tab, is done through JSON from either a Resource or Data pack.
-For this explanation, we will be using a resource pack.
+Creating or configuring a custom tab, is done through JSON through a Resource pack.

 !!!warning
 ~~When making changes to the resource or data pack, you will need to restart the game in order to view those changes.
 This is due to the way the tabs are created!~~